MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/GRAMMARS.md

 It should be useful in many languages.

-## List of Grammars in package de.monticore.types
+## Types: List of Grammars in package de.monticore.types

 These grammars generally deal with type definitions and build on each
 other: